corrode/corrode.github.io/content/blog/ugly/index.md

 +++
 title = "When Rust Gets Ugly"
-date = 2025-04-14
+date = 2025-07-13
 draft = false
 template = "article.html"
 [extra]
 series = "Idiomatic Rust"
 +++

-It's clear that Rust has a readability problem -- or at least that's what people claim on a regular basis.
+In workshops I often see people getting frustrated with Rust.

+Here's some of the feedback I hear:

+- The borrow checker rules make it hard to write code that compiles
+- The syntax is complex with too many symbols and operators -- it's overwhelming
+- It's difficult to transition to Rust from a language they know
+- Thee written code is not satisfying to read, it feels clunky and verbose

+From these frustrations, people often conclude that Rust not for them and quit.

-After programming in Rust for 10 years, I think that your coding style has the biggest impact on how your Rust code will look and feel.
+But after programming in Rust for 10 years, I think that **your coding style has the biggest impact on how your Rust code will look and feel**.

-In workshops I find people getting frustrated with Rust.
-They write Rust like they would write idiomatic code in other languages, but it doesn't feel right.
+If you write Rust like they would write idiomatic code in other languages, it will *never feel right*.
 "You can write bad Java code in any language," is a common saying, and I think it applies here as well.

-**Idiomatic Rust ticks all the boxes: it feels right, is correct, and readable.**
+**Idiomatic Rust ticks all the boxes: it is correct, readable, and maintainable.**
+If your Rust code doesn't meet these criteria yet, this article is for you.

+## The Problem

 Let's take a simple example: parsing a `.env` file in Rust.
 How hard can it be?